 What is it like to move to a foreign country?
 To start over?
 Everyone’s experiences will be different and that’s why I not only want to share my own stories and experiences but also ask other expats about their experiences living abroad…

-Expat life in Moraira, Spain
+Expat Life in Moraira, Spain

-When he came across a job ad in an Irish newspaper from a Spanish estate agency he decided “what’s the worst that could happen?”, he packed up his stuff and flew to Alicante, Spain.
+When he came across a job ad in an Irish newspaper from a Spanish estate agency he decided “what’s the worst that could happen?”.
+So he packed up his stuff and flew to Alicante, Spain.
 That’s how his life as an estate agent in the small town of Moraira started…

 It was just because the company I was gonna work for had an office there.
 They helped me find accommodation in Moraira and once I left the company I had built a life in Moraira and had my network there so it made sense to stay.
-Plus, even though it’s a small town I do really like it here.”
+Plus, even though it’s a small town I do really like living in Moraira.”

 You have people from many different countries living here.
 And it’s easy to fly home which, after having lived in Japan, definitely is something I appreciate.”